I’m a huge fan of solar battery chargers for jet skis, out of necessity, after seeing so many customers having trouble maintaining their batteries.

 - No need for a power outlet; not every dock has power.

-- Solar chargers don’t output a lot of power, so the worry of electrical shock is much less compared to wall outlets.
+- Don’t output a lot of power, so the worry of electrical shock is much less compared to wall outlets.

 - Simpler design, most don’t even have or need a circuit board.

-Overall, a solar battery charger is just better when it comes to jet skis.
-Jet skis are stored outside and kept in the sunlight anyway, so might as well keep a solar charger on it.
+Overall, it’s just better.
+They are stored outside and kept in the sunlight anyway, so might as well keep a solar charger on it.

 Before solar battery chargers, I had customers who insisted on having a battery switch.
 Most boats have battery switches, and this is where many of them got the idea to help keep their batteries alive during the off-season.

-The reason battery switches don’t work for jet skis is that the battery is much smaller than a boat’s.
+The reason battery switches don’t work for PWCs is that the battery is much smaller than a boat’s.
 Smaller lead acid batteries sulfate faster, and that is why they don’t do as well as the larger boat batteries.

-I, personally, use a solar charger for my jet ski and get at least 5 years out of a battery.
-Jet ski batteries do wear out, but to get more than a year out of one you’re going to want to use a solar charger.
+I, personally, use a solar charger for my Spark and get at least 5 years out of a battery.
+Batteries do wear out, but to get more than a year out of one you’re going to want to use a solar charger.

 The reason you want to stay at or under 5-watt is because we’re not wanting to charge the battery, but instead maintain them.